-Castelli's Body Paint 2.0 is a moving revolution that was fast enough for Castelli to patent the design.
+Castelli's Body Paint Tri Suit is a whole new way of looking at specialized triathlon clothing.
 It feels as it sounds, like a barely-there skin layer that's been painted on.
 However, this isn't a byproduct of design, but the intent itself.
 In fact, every aspect of the design works to make the fit as precise as possible.
-This way, by eliminating fabric bunching and pulling, airflow passes over the shorts more freely.
-Integral in this concept is the fabric selection itself, in this case a lightweight Lycra that can only be described as soft.
+This way, by eliminating fabric bunching and pulling, airflow passes over the suit more freely.
+Integral in this concept is the fabric selection itself, a soft, lightweight Lycra.

-This brings us to the shorts' aerodynamic benefits.
-It all comes down to managing airflow, and coincidentally, the human body accounts for over 90% of aerodynamic drag on the bike.
-To mitigate this, the shorts have been made to be what Castelli calls 'slippery.'
-Essentially, by combining a virtually zero-seam design with a low-profile, compacted thread Lycra, airflow remains attached to the body as it comes off of the helmet and front of the bike.
+This brings us to the suit's aero- and hydro-dynamic benefits.
+It all comes down to managing airflow, and coincidentally, the human body accounts for over 90% of aerodynamic drag on the bike and 100% of hydrodynamic drag during the swim.
+To mitigate this, the suit has been made to be what Castelli calls 'slippery.'
+By combining a nearly seamless design with a low-profile, compacted thread Lycra, air and water flow remains attached to the body as it comes off of the helmet and front of the bike during the ride, and the head and shoulders during the swim.
 Through this, turbulent air is controlled, and your drag numbers decrease.
-But, for further measure, the Body Paint 2.0 has a new feature at the legs -- dimpled endings.
-Not only does this control turbulent boundary layer airflow (think of Zipp ALBC sidewalls and golf balls) , but it also doubles as a slightly compressive area of the shorts.
+The Body Paint Tri suit also has a new feature at the legs–dimpled endings.
+Not only does this control turbulent boundary layer airflow (think of a golf ball), but it also doubles as a slightly compressive area of the suit.

-The Castelli Body Paint 2.0 Limited Edition Bib Shorts are available in six sizes from Small to XXX-Large and in the colors Black/yellow fluo and Red/white/green.
+The Castelli Body Paint Tri Suit is available in six sizes from Small to XXX-Large and in the color Black.